mikedane/giraffeacademy.com/content/static-site-generators/hugo/5-installing-&-using-themes.md

 ---
 date: 2017-09-07T20:24:11-04:00
 title: "Installing & Using Themes"
-seo_title: "Installing & Using Themes | Hugo | Giraffe Academy"
+seo_title: "Installing & Using Themes | Hugo | Mike Dane"
 subheader:
      greeting: Hugo - Static Site Generator
      description: This course covers the basics of using Hugo - Static Site Generator.
 Work your way through the articles and we'll teach you everything you need to know to create a professional and scalable website or blog!